Critical Thinking Assessment

 Critical thinking assessment (or testing) is a topic often unfortunately postponed until after crucial decisions have been made.
 Some reasons people have for testing students’ critical thinking abilities and dispositions are:

-· diagnosing the levels of students’ critical thinking abilities and dispositions, so that teachers can decide what to teach;
+. diagnosing the levels of students’ critical thinking abilities and dispositions, so that teachers can decide what to do about it;

-· informing teachers about the success of their efforts to teach critical thinking to their students;
+. informing teachers about the sucess of their efforts to teach critical thinking to their students;

-· providing information for holding schools and others accountable for the critical thinking or their students.
+. providing information for holding schools and others accountable for the critical thinking of their students.

 These last two reasons lead to what is often called “high-stakes” testing.
 A particular danger when the last reason is the operating reason is that the unit or person (if it is only one) held accountable might well be only partly responsible, along with a number of other factors, or might be only minimally responsible.

 See “Nationwide Testing of Critical Thinking: Vigilance Required” for a discussion of various dangers in critical thinking assessment, as well as general comments about the topic.

 Also see Critical Thinking Education and Assessment: Can Higher Order Thinking be Tested?which is a book containing recent papers concerned with current topics in critical thinking assessment, edited by Jan Sobocan and Leo Groarke, published in London, Ontario by the Althouse Press in 2009.
 An essay by Robert Ennis in this book that applies “argument-to-best-explanation” criteria to the question of the validity of critical thinking tests is entitled “Investigating and Assessing Multiple-Choice Critical Thinking Tests”.

 See “Annotated List of English-Language Critical Thinking Tests” for a brief introduction to at least most of the well known available English language critical thinking tests, as well as some that are not well known.